Comment on page

 Seeed reComputer Jetson

 reComputer for Jetson series are compact edge computers built with NVIDIA advanced AI embedded systems: Jetson-10 (Nano) and Jetson-20 (Xavier NX).
 With rich extension modules, industrial peripherals, thermal management combined with decades of Seeed’s hardware expertise, reComputer for Jetson is ready to help you accelerate and scale the next-gen AI product emerging in diverse AI scenarios.

 Seeed reComputer for Jetson Series

 You can easily add a USB external microphone or camera - and it's fully supported by Edge Impulse.
 You'll be able to sample raw data, build models, and deploy trained machine learning models directly from the Studio.
 Currently, four versions have been launched.
-See reComputer Series Getting Started web page.
+See reComputer Series Introduction web page.

 In addition to the Jetson Nano we recommend that you also add a camera and / or a microphone.
 Most popular USB webcams work fine on the development board out of the box.

 You will also need the following equipment to complete your first boot.

 - A monitor with HDMI interface.
 (For the A206 carrier board, a DP interface monitor can also be used.)